 As I was flying home, I reflected on that moment in class.
 What came to mind is a great book by David Marquet, “Turn the Ship Around!”
 It’s often used as a resource when coaching managers on how they can better lead.
 Marquet’s whole journey began by realizing he needed to delegate and empower the submarine’s crew.
 “I intend to…” is the reframe that Marquet told people to use in taking action.

 However, a manager often needs more than just “I intend to…” As Marquet learned about delegating, he added a couple of follow-on responses to “I intend too…” that help him AND the person taking the action learn and ensure the decision was sound.
 For example, “I intend to dive the ship” would be a good if all the crew is safe below deck.

 If you think about it from a different angle, this is also a lesson for team members to learn how to take initiative and act as well.

 What would this look like in business, and in the domain of doing Scrum?
 While a manager can’t make things happen, they also have a lot of the accountability for the results.
 Help them.
 Offer “I intend to…”, and be clear on what you intend to do.
 Additionally, tell them what you expect the result to be.
 Tell them how you’ll know.
 Tell them of any risk and how it might be mitigated, or how you’ve evaluated that risk.

-As a manager, if I people take that approach, I’d felt included, safe, collaborative, and would be grateful.
+As a manager if I people take that approach, I’d fell included, safe, collaborative, and would be grateful.
 We’d also get stuff done!